dmytrobazavluk/tasks/CONTRIBUTING.md

 - Use `page.waitForTimeout(400)` to wait for countdown
 - Use `div[role="button"]` for expand/collapse
 - Check both presence (`toBeVisible()`) and absence (`not.toBeVisible()`)
+- For scheduling tests, note that tasks with future scheduling don't appear in Today tab

 ### Commands
 ```bash